Philip Hanson Hiss III: Personal details and death

 Hiss married and divorced twice Diane Hiss, with whom he had two children.
 He married Shirley Holt, with whom he had three children.

 Hiss was related distantly to Alger Hiss and closely to Seth Low, a mayor of New York City and president of Columbia University.
 His friends included architect Paul Rudolph.

 Hiss died age 78 on October 24, 1988, in Monterey, California.

 Legacy

 Since 2003, a photographic collection from Hiss resides in the archives of the University of California, Santa Barbara.
+The American Museum of Natural History also holds a photographic collection from Hiss.

 In June 2021, SRQ magazine called Hiss "the primary catalyst of the modern architecture movement in Sarasota, as well as the Sarasota School of Architecture.
 On November 13, 2021, Architecture Sarasota inaugurated its first Philip Hanson Hiss Award, concurrent with an exhibit "The Vision of Philip Hiss" (November 2021-April 2022).

 Works

 Hiss published two photographic histories, to which he contributed: